-I’m Amanda and I’m a graduate student with Miami University’s Advanced inquiry Program in Conservation Biology.
+I’m Amanda Flannery.
+I’m in my final year of my Master’s work in Conservation Biology with Miami University’s Advanced Inquiry Program.
 My work is focused on inspiring elasmobranchii conservation action in others through education and personal connection.

 I began this blog as my EcoSpot project in a course: Biology in the Age of Technology, with the aim of examining, educating, and conversing about declining global elasmobranch populations due to anthropogenic influences.
 What began as an 8 part blog series became a platform for community outreach and exploration for my Master’s work.